box-products/handbook/benefits-and-perks.md

 ### 401K Plan

 All eligible employees will be allow to defer a percentage of their pay each paycheck into either a Pretax or ROTH account.
-SALT will be making employer contributions of 5% of annual pay\* into the plan on your behalf.
-As an employee, you are not required to make employee deferrals in order to receive this employer contribution but will be able to decide how to invest contributions within the retirement plan.

-- _Employer Contributions can be made on your behalf at any time, at the company's discretion and might be subject to change over time._

 ### Paid Time Off